Last updated on January 22nd, 2019 at 01:50 pm

 Don’t check out clients from XYZ speaker’s website, then call the client and say that XYZ recommended you call.

-3. Don’t invent stuff to put on your website and bio.
+3. Don’t invent fluff to put on your website and bio.

 If you didn’t win a specific award, don’t call yourself ‘award-winning’.

-4. Don’t ask other speakers to read your book and give you a review.
+4. Don’t ask other public speakers to read your book and give you a review.

 They are busy, and they get lots of requests like this.

-5. Don’t show up at another speaker’s event and then try to get them to recommend you for that job.
+5. Don’t show up at another speaker’s event and then try to get the speaker to recommend you.

-6. Don’t ask other speakers to “pick their brain” and get offended if they say no.
+6. Don’t ask other speakers to “pick their brain” and become offended if they say no.

 They are very busy and you’re probably the twentieth person to ask that week.